Please select a faculty / graduate school from this menu.

 The syllabus for Seminars will become available ahead of the other lecture courses in the semester preceding the semester in which the Seminar is held.
 Each Seminar has its own student screening, so students should check the syllabus for the screening process and dates.

 The faculty member overseeing the Graduation Project is called the Graduation Project mentor.
-In order to take a Graduation Project course, the student must apply for and receive approval from a mentor during the designated period.
-While consulting with the Graduation Project mentor, the student will create a research result such as a thesis or work, and have it assessed and approved.
+To register for a Graduation Project course, you must apply for the Graduation Project mentor and receive approval from the mentor during the designated period.
+For your Graduation Project, you will develop a research project into a tangible outcome such as a thesis or work while consulting with your mentor, and have it evaluated and approved.

 Special research projects are held by faculty members in charge of Seminars during summer or spring breaks to carry out research that cannot be conducted during the semester.